Why a Construction Loan

 As your loan is approved and construction begins, keep a realistic time frame in mind.
 Some customers tell us they’ll be done with the house in five months, and it ends up taking an entire year.
 Finishing a house in even six months is extremely rare.
 The majority go the full nine months, and most have a to be extended a little.
 Things come up with builders, weather impacts timelines, and surprises can happen to anyone, so be prepared for setbacks.

 Whether you decide on a new construction or you find a perfect home on the market, we want to help make the process as smooth as possible.
-Please reach out and let us know if you have any other homebuying questions.
+Please reach out to one of our lenders or visit our Mortgage Resources Page if you have any other home buying questions.
 We’re here to help!